 - Wonderland Workshop 3 – Furniture sorting game, Cooking game, Board Game, Time Capsule (Developing Collaboration in the Group)

 What do you think about learning English in informal education?
 Do you like the concept of storytelling-based learning blended with crafting and a workshop?
-Do you think that this program can have a positive effect on children’s language level and 21st-century skills?
-Please write in the comments, I would love to hear your opinion!
+Do you think that this program can positively affect children’s language level and 21st-century skills?
+Please write in the comments.
+I would love to hear your opinion!